 1. Think About Your Setting:

 The time period and location of your story will have a huge impact on the appropriate name for your character.

 For example, someone in the future would not likely have an old-fashioned name that was popular in the 1800’s.
 When choosing last names, it’s important to consider the person’s heritage and country of origin.

 Resource: Wikipedia has a great resource for surnames by country and region here: Surnames Resource.

-Google the Name: You might think up of a great name like “Lance Armstrong” – not remembering it is the name of a famous cyclist.
-Always do a little research of your character’s name on Google to assure you don’t end up using someone’s real name unintentionally.
+You might think up of a great name like “Lance Armstrong” – not remembering it is the name of a famous cyclist.
+Always do a little research on your character’s name on Google to assure you don’t end up using someone’s real name unintentionally.

 Do you have any tips for coming up with the perfect name for your characters?
 Share your thoughts in the comments section below!